Kyriosity/read-write/README+/pencraft/README+/quotes/README+/contributors/README.md

 #### John von Neumann

-_John von Neumann_ (**1903**, Budapest - 1957, Washington, D.C. 🇺🇸), one of IT founders, _inter alia_ mathematician with the widest coverage in his time.
+_John von Neumann_ (**1903**, Budapest - 1957, Washington, D.C. 🇺🇸), one of IT founders, _inter alia_ mathematician with the widest coverage.

-One of the numerous bright quotes about him: «Most mathematicians prove what they can, von Neumann proves what he wants.» (_Paul Halmos_)
+One of the numerous honoring quotes about him: «Most mathematicians prove what they can, von Neumann proves what he wants.» (_Paul Halmos_)

 Fun fact: searching for _von Neumann_ without the first name will list first namesake artifacts (like theorems).

 #### Grace Hopper

-_Grace Brewster Hopper_, née Murray (**1906**-1992), 🇺🇸 grandma of Cobol, finder of the moth that opened the debugging world (which queerly chords with her name).
+_Grace Brewster Hopper_, née Murray (**1906**-1992), 🇺🇸 grandma of Cobol, finder of the moth that opened the debugging world (that queerly chords with her name).

 #### Alan Turing